Back pain worsens at both extremes

 Can a very firm mattress make back pain worse?

 Yes.
-A mattress that is too firm can increase concentrated pressure at the shoulders, hips, and buttocks, and reduce lumbar lordosis — both of which can worsen back symptoms rather than improve them.
+It can increase concentrated pressure at the shoulders and hips, and reduce lumbar lordosis — both of which can worsen back symptoms rather than improve them.